 Try to carry on with activities that you enjoy

 Although difficult, many people find that re-engaging with activities that they enjoy and maintaining a sense of routine, can act as a distraction and help to ease the grief.
 At first, you might not feel like doing anything at all – which is completely normal.

 When you first start trying to enjoy the activities that you used to, or to return to your normal daily routine, you might feel as though you are just going through the motions.
 This is okay, and it’s important not to rush yourself to feel anything other than what you feel at the time.
 Just the fact that you are out there giving it a go, can offer you some hope that one day you might enjoy life again.

 When you’ve lost someone or something you love, you might find yourself going back over the past and thinking about what you should have said to someone who is no longer here, or what you could have done differently to keep a job you’ve been made redundant from.

 If you’re finding it hard to focus on the here and now, because you’re still focusing on what could have been, then consider practising mindfulness.
 In a nutshell, to stay mindful means to focus solely on the present moment; by concentrating on smells, tastes, sights, textures, and noises in your immediate surroundings.

 Reach out to others

 There’s no shame in struggling to cope on your own.
-Reaching out to a friend or family member to ask for support, can help you to take a step forward in the grieving process.
+Reaching out to a friend or family member to ask for support can help you to take a step forward in the grieving process.